Hughes-Genome-Group/deepC/legacy_version_tf1.8/README.md

 * **deepCregr_utility.py** model implementation with more flexible intermediate outputs mainly for saliency computation

-* **run_training_deepCregr.py** script for training a deepC model, requires formated/pre-rpocssed data such as the provided ones and a link to the matching reference genome.fa and .fai file
+* **run_training_deepCregr.py** script for training a deepC model, requires formated/pre-processed data such as the provided ones and a link to the matching reference genome.fa and .fai file

 * **run_deploy_shape_deepCregr.py** script to run prediction from sequence.
-Requires a trained deepC model and a bed like file with chrom start end replace in a tab separated file with bed 0-based coordinate encoding, *replacer* being the sequence you want to exchange the respective genomic window for.
+Requires a trained deepC model and a bed like file with chrom start end replace in a tab-separated file with bed 0-based coordinate encoding, *replacer* being the sequence you want to exchange the respective genomic window for.
 Use reference if you want to run on the reference sequence.

 * **run_deploy_shape_combination_deepCregr.py** same as above but applies all variants listed in the input file to the sequence before running the prediction.
 For multiple variants.